Frequently Asked Questions

 - Reason/diagnosis (if available)

-You can contact us by phone (call 617-732-9300, option #1) or through your Patient Gateway account to request a prescription refill.
+Please call 617-732-9300 (select physician specialty, then refill option) or visit your Patient Gateway account (www.patientgateway.org) to request a prescription refill.
 A prescription refill may take up to 2 business days to fill, or longer if a prior authorization from your insurance company is required, so please plan accordingly.
 Please be prepared to provide the following information:

 - Your name and a phone number (with area code) where you can be reached